-An Energy Storage System (ESS) is a specific type of power system that integrates a power grid connection with a Victron Inverter/Charger, Venus-device and battery system.
+An Energy Storage System (ESS) is a specific type of power system that integrates a power grid connection with a Victron Inverter/Charger, GX device and battery system.
 It stores solar energy into your battery during the day, for use later on when the sun stops shining.

 It allows for time shifting power, charging from solar, providing grid support, and exporting power back to the grid.

 When an ESS system is able to produce more power than it can use and store, it can sell the surplus to the grid; and when it has insufficient energy or power, it automatically buys it from from the grid.

 In the ESS system, there must at least be one inverter/charger and also a GX device: